 Having lunch with the critters is just one of the delightful things to do in Maleny and Maple 3 Café is known for its water dragons.

 King George, unfortunately, died in recent times but his family live on in the environs of the café, entertaining patrons with their close quarter activities.

 The town has a rather curious sprinkling of small wooden animal sculptures set up as a discovery trail for visitors.

 We had lots of fun walking around the main and back streets trying to see how many we could find.

-Prepared for the worse on a wet and windy hot summer weekend in January, one of our daily expeditions took us to the beautiful rainforest of Mary Cairncross Park.
+Prepared for the worse on a wet and windy hot summer weekend in January, one of our daily expeditions took us to the beautiful rainforest of Mary Cairncross Scenic Reserve.

 During a sleepy time of the day, we expected virtually no wild or bird life.